-The easiest way to deadhead chives is to give the whole plant a haircut just below the flowers with a hedge trimmer.
-This won't hurt the plant and will keep it looking tidy for the rest of the summer.
+The easiest way to deadhead chives is to give the whole plant a haircut just below the flowers with a hedge trimming shears.
+This won’t hurt the plant and will keep it looking tidy for the rest of the summer.

 |Deadheading the chives|

 If you want the plant to set seed, then you’ll want to leave the flowers on until the seed pods open; probably another couple of weeks.
 When this happens, you will easily see the seeds.
 They are black, about half the size of a peppercorn, and they will fall out onto the ground when the plant is disturbed.
 Collect chive seeds by gently shaking the seed pods or cutting them over a container.
 Keep in mind that chive seeds are only viable for about one year.
 So if you want to start new plants or share the seeds with friends, the sooner you do it, the better.